CrowCrow611/Idea-Generator/README.md

 SkyYard is an idea Generator, it uses ai to give you ideas...

 ## To use
-just click on the pages, or press https://crowcrow611.github.io/Idea-Generator/
+just click on the pages under deployment, or press https://crowcrow611.github.io/Idea-Generator/

 ### Dependencies